 Hackers are getting more sophisticated before there were many “deface”, which were to change the home page of the WordPress installation with the intention to “mock” or make safety laughingstock.
 But now with growth in the area, it is of greater interest to obtain data contained in the application.
 Depending on the scope of application, it may have sensitive data as mentioned above; even falling credit card data into the wrong hands can become a big headache.

 What we should consider first is to understand how website ends up getting infected.
 Well … That’s a half long subject, but try to understand the most important points for success in this practice.

 The most widely used way basically noticed and discussed with other professionals and identified as most traditional is the inclusion of instructions on the website files.
 By exploring a flaw in the design that application was built, it is possible to inject malicious instructions often used for primary information that will give access to the interior of the application.
 This information often consists of cookies, sessions or any other data used to impersonate user who is logged in.

 These instructions may also contain parts that create other failures.
 But how so?
-From a flaw, the hackers inject other files to make it easier to explore / get the information contained in the application.
-To find a flaw, the hacker uses vulnerability level to drive a corresponding attack.
+From a flaw, hackers inject other files to make it easier to explore/get the information contained in the application.
+To find a flaw, the hacker uses the vulnerability level to drive a corresponding attack.
 An example would be: Imagine a flaw that allows a malicious user to inject arbitrary PHP code.
-It can therefore create an internal instruction that allows the upload of other PHP code, this can compromise security, because this user can send WebShells (file that explores information and files on server) or create SQL queries and therefore gain entire list of users contained on the website.
+It can, therefore, create an internal instruction that allows the upload of other PHP code, this can compromise security because this user can send WebShells (file that explores information and files on server) or create SQL queries and therefore gain an entire list of users contained on the website.